 - Consider accelerating your ad placements: this technique is an advantage for the clients that are performing well on PLAs.
 But if you are not sure which products convert then probably, you don’t want to experiment with the strategy.

 Google gets to be more liberal about keyword associating with the PLAs, which is an excellent way of driving additional traffic to the website and lots of unprofitable traffic.
 But if you haven’t had a PLA campaign, then it’s not something to suggest to you about.

 - Consider getting involved in the Google Trusted Stores program: Google trusted program aims to help shoppers’ identity on online stores that deliver excellent customer experience.
 It tracks seller metrics like customer complaints and on-time shipping.

 The official launch of the Trusted Stores program was announced at the same time they announced the shift to pay with Google Shopping.
 The merchants that have performed well to earn the Trusted Stores badge are highlighted in organic paid and Google Shopping listing ads.

-When you are looking at product optimizing, product feeds, you may always think that who exactly these Google customers are.
+When you are looking at product optimizing, and product feeds, you may always think about who exactly these Google customers are.
 Google shoppers who are using these feeds are motivated.
-A loyal group of people who knows how to use Google products, Google Shopping, etc. are motivated.
+A loyal group of people who knows how to use Google products, Google Shopping, etc., are motivated.